 What and when is International OpenCon Catalonia?

-International OpenCon Catalonia (IOCC) is a meeting of polyamorous, poly-friendly and poly-curious people that feel like exchanging ideas, learning from each other’s experiences, getting to know like-minded people and having fun.
-It has run since 2012, usually in the last weekend of May (Friday-Sunday), in a very nice rural house in the Catalonian countryside we rent all for ourselves.
+International OpenCon Catalonia (IOCC) is a meeting of non-monogamous people that feel like exchanging ideas, learning from each other’s experiences, getting to know like-minded people and having fun.
+It has ran yearly each Spring since 2012 (except for a covid interruption in 2022 and 2021), in a very nice rural house in the Catalonian countryside we rent all for ourselves.
 It takes place about 130 km north of Barcelona and 20 km north of Girona (Catalonia, Spain): check the venue page for more details.
-We’ll be about 60 people.
+We’ll be about 40 people.

-IOCC is all about talking and socialising.
+IOCC is first and foremost about talking and socialising.
 It’s not a sex club, a fetish club, or a dating service.
 We have no problem with those sorts of events—we just want to run something different.
 This is a place to meet new friends.
 See our code of conduct for more detail.

 Who can come?

-Anyone who has any level of experience with the polyamorous lifestyle, plus anyone who has a genuine interest for it.
-In case you have no idea what polyamory is all about, we recommend you to check some resources (e.g., see About Polyamory) before deciding whether it’s a good idea for you to come.
+Anyone who has any level of experience with the non-monogamous lifestyle, plus anyone who has a genuine interest for it.
+In case you have no idea what polyamory, relationship anarchy, etc., is all about, we recommend you to check some resources (e.g., see About Non-Monogamies) before deciding whether it’s a good idea for you to come.
 That said, the philosophy behind an “open” meeting is that we can learn from each other, so the more experience you are willing to share on non-monogamy, the better!

 What will happen?